 The Real Poop

 In this case, you've unearthed a fossilized animal.
-Now you need to decide whether that animal is a vertebrate, a backbone-containing animal, such as a fish or mammal; or an invertebrate, or animal lacking a backbone, like an insect or coral.
-And yes, you'll find specialized paleontologists who only study certain types of fossils; they've got multi-syllable job names to match the complexity of their work.
-Regardless of what they're called, though, paleontologists are basically obsessed with plant and animal evolution.
+Now you need to decide whether that animal is a vertebrate (a backbone-containing animal such as a fish or mammal), or an invertebrate (animal lacking a backbone, like an insect or coral).
+This may be your thing, but it isn't how all paleontologists roll.

 You'll find specialized paleontologists who only study certain types of fossils; they've got multi-syllable job names to match the complexity of their work.
 Dr. Ellie Sattler was a paleobotanist, which basically means she studied the plant versions of ancient dinosaurs.
 Regardless of what they're called, though, paleontologists are basically obsessed with organic evolution.

 Paleontology can be a jumping-off point for any number of other scientific studies.
 You might find yourself buddying up with an archaeologist on a site study.
 While the archaeologist studies human remains and human-made objects, you'll search for animal bones, which will provide a good clue to the residents' diets.

 At this point, you might wonder if all this research has any practical applications.
 Would you believe the answer is yes?
 Oil, coal, and peat all come from fossilized material.
 Diatomaceous earth is actually made up of fossilized algae skeletons and is pretty popular in the gardening world (but not so much on the spelling bee circuit).

 There are countless modern-world uses for your knowledge of ancient ecosystems—and hopefully none of them will involve you cloning dinosaurs and bringing them back to life.